 The overall route is between 4.5 to 5 miles and the last part of your walk, from Crissy Field back to Main Post, can be a challenge for some, especially when you’re tired after a long day of walking.
 Start early (between 8 AM and 11:30 AM), pace yourself, stay hydrated, and wear comfortable shoes.

 4. Finally, take care and feed yourself!

-Start your day with a healthy breakfast, bring a full reusable water bottle, bring a snack bar or trail mix to keep you nourished between meals, and bring a sack lunch or pre-order a lunch from our Panera group order.
-We do recommend pre-ordering lunch from Panera when you register for GGB, as it will be one less item to carry during your walk.
+Start your day with a healthy breakfast, bring a full reusable water bottle, bring a snack bar or trail mix to keep you nourished between meals, and bring a sack lunch or pre-order a lunch.
+We do recommend pre-ordering lunch when you register for GGB, as it will be one less item to carry during your walk.

 Other helpful reminders:

 - If you haven’t already, check out the Golden Gate Bridging Facebook page to stay up-to-date on all things GGB.

 - To make sure your day starts well, we recommend you do an early check-in to avoid the long lines day-of.

 - Plan for traffic and be patient.
 San Francisco is a busy metropolitan city.
 You must also take into account that 7,000 attendees are expected.

 - Be prepared, and check out our list of what to pack for GGB.

 - Make sure you check out and order Golden Gate Bridging swag at the online retail store!